obsidiansystems/obelisk/README.md

 Now go to http://localhost:8000 (or the port specified in `config/common/route`) to access your app.

 Every time you change the Haskell source files in frontend, common or backend, `ob run` will automatically recompile the modified files and reload the server.
 Furthermore, it will display on screen compilation errors and warnings if any.

+### Hoogle

+To enter a nix-shell from which you can run the hoogle command-line client or a hoogle server for your project:

+`nix-shell -A shells.ghc --arg withHoogle true`

 ## Deploying